mohanraj1980/AZ500-Lab/Instructions/Labs/Module_2/LAB_07_Service Endpoints.md

        ping bing.com
        ```

-    You receive no replies, because the network security group associated to the *Private* subnet does not allow outbound access to the internet.
+    You receive no replies because the network security group associated to the *Private* subnet does not allow outbound access to the internet.

 8. Close the remote desktop session to the *myVmPrivate* VM.